-IV.
+III.
 IMPLEMENTATION SCHEDULE

-Each Permittee shall comply with all permit conditions contained within the permit.
-Table 5 does not list all the requirements of the permit.
-Table 5 lists new or updated requirements which apply to all co-Permittees.
-Additional requirements may not be listed in Table 5.
+The Permittee shall comply with all permit conditions contained within the permit.
+Table 4 does not list all the requirements of the permit.
+Table 4 lists new or updated requirements.
+Additional requirements may not be listed in Table 4.
 All required compliance documents shall be submitted electronically through the Department's electronic reporting system.